wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 - University of Washington (Seattle), [https://www.washington.edu/opb/uw-data/external-reporting/common-data-set/](https://www.washington.edu/opb/uw-data/external-reporting/common-data-set/)
 - University of Wisconsin-Madison, [https://data.wisc.edu/common-data-set-and-rankings/](https://data.wisc.edu/common-data-set-and-rankings/)

 Rutgers, Ohio State, Northwestern, Minnesota, and Illinois reported no data for Question C11 in any available Common Data Sets.
 Ohio State's links to Common Data Sets before 2022 were broken and reports were inaccessible.
-The University of Maryland did not provided unweighted GPAs (in Fall 2023, Maryland reported 93.64% of students had at least a 4.00 GPA) and was excluded for not having comparable data.
+The University of Maryland did not provided unweighted GPAs and was excluded for not having comparable data (in Fall 2023, Maryland reported 93.64% of students had at least a 4.00 GPA and their average freshman class GPA was a 4.45 GPA).
 Finally, Penn State reported data for Question C11 in only Fall 2022 and Fall 2023 and was excluded for having too few data points.

 </div>